patmagee/patmagee.github.io/_posts/2020-05-11-intro-to-jdbi-and-spring.md

 ## Configure Jdbi Bean

-We are going to want to make Jdbi available to the application aTEstingTs a bean which can be autowired into whatever services need it.To do this, we can create a new configuration class and to register the necessary bean.
+We are going to want to make Jdbi available to the application, creating a bean which can be autowired into whichever services need it.To do this, we can create a new configuration class and to register the necessary bean.

 ```java
 @Configuration